 Transgender skater fighting to compete

 Maria Joaquina is 11-years-old and a prize-winning roller-skater.
-She is transgender and fighting to compete among girls.
+She is transgender and wants to compete among girls.

-The South American Skating Confederation allows skaters to compete as women if they have a female name on their official ID, which Maria doesn't.

 -